 A note to me: For IPTV input, we can grab all 'valid' PIDs shortly when the stream is received, so it may be wise to postpone service creation until we see the packets from any A/V elementary stream.

-#3 Updated by Jaroslav Kysela about 1 month ago
+#3 Updated by Jaroslav Kysela 4 months ago

 - Status changed from New to Fixed

 The latest code contains two things to handle such 'not-broadcasted' services (note that the stream does not follow the spec when the PSI tables are not rewritten).

 - PMT PID check - services are created only when according PMT PID is seen

 - there's added 'Service ID' to the mux config, so you may enter the valid 'Service ID' and others are ignored (not created)